- Spring 2021: CED Undergraduate Grading Option Policy

 See the Office of the Registrar (OR) website for information on how to withdraw from a semester or cancel your registration before the semester begins.
 The OR website also includes information on fee and financial aid adjustments for students who are withdrawing from a semester.

-To resume your studies in the college after withdrawing or after being absent for one or more semesters, 1. carefully review the Guidelines for Applying for Readmission [PDF], 2. follow the steps on the Office of the Registrar website, and 3. submit completed forms (SLR and application) and payment as instructed.
+To resume your studies in the college after withdrawing or after being absent for one or more semesters, 1.
+Carefully review the Guidelines for Applying for Readmission [PDF], 2.
+Follow the steps on the Office of the Registrar website, and 3.
+Submit payment as instructed.

 Readmission, unlike the admission process, is not competitive.
 In general, you are eligible for readmission if: